 It’s important to monitor your ACoS, and make the necessary adjustments to constantly optimize your ads.

-Amazon’s native ads aren’t the only ads that can bring in revenue.
+Amazon’s native ads aren’t the only ones that can generate revenue.
 You can also use Google Ads to direct traffic to your listing.

 In fact, some 25 percent of sellers are already using it.

-It’s not difficult to see why: even though Amazon and Google can be considered competitors in some areas like cloud technology, the two have a seemingly symbiotic relationship.
-Google is responsible for a majority of the external traffic that funnels into Amazon.
+It’s not difficult to see why: even though Amazon and Google can be considered competitors in some areas like cloud technology, they have a seemingly symbiotic relationship.
+Google is responsible for most of the external traffic that funnels into Amazon.
 Amazon is Google’s biggest advertising client.

 What does that tell us?
 It tells us that Amazon knows full well the extent of Google’s reach, and is putting a lot of money behind it–professional sellers should take the cue!

-There can be a number of reasons why Amazon is suppressing your visibility in search results.
-Sometimes the issue is regulatory in nature; you might be using another brand’s name or a trademarked term such as “Velcro” or “Bluetooth”.
+There can be several reasons why Amazon is suppressing your visibility in search results.
+Sometimes the issue is regulatory; you might use another brand’s name or a trademarked term such as “Velcro” or “Bluetooth”.
 Other times suppression is due to bad customer reviews, late shipments, or a high return rate.
-The problem may also be as simple as forgetting to include a detail, or incorrectly formatted images.
+The problem may also be as simple as forgetting to include a detail or incorrectly formatted images.

 Yes, you can.
-Instagram allows sellers to promote on the platform by adding links in your Bio, Stories, and individual Posts.
-However, note that you can only add one link to your Bio and Stories, and that links on posts aren’t clickable.
+Instagram allows sellers to promote on the platform by adding links in their Bios, Stories, and individual Posts.
+However, note that you can only add one link to your Bio and Stories and that links on posts aren’t clickable.
 What you can do is to snip long links using a URL shorter, to make them easier for followers to simply copy paste.
-Start by checking if there are some errors displayed on your seller central accout.
+Start by checking if some errors are displayed on your seller central accout.

 Page Views is the metric that measures the number of visits on your page, either from within Amazon search results or external sources like social media.
 It’s often confused for Sessions, which measures unique visits.
 If a customer checks out your page twice in a day, that counts as one Session, and two Page Views.